baden03/collapse-o-matic/readme.txt

 = 1.7.14 =
 * tried to fixed spacing issue by forcing elwraptag as a div, but this will effect inline expands.
 Will need to add elwraptag as an option.
-* fully tested with WordPress 5.7.0
+* fully tested with WordPress 5.8.1
+* migrated plugins home over to pluginoven.com

 = 1.7.13 =
 * corrected typos